JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 6. Run the iOS run configuration again to see that the iOS app shows the login form.
 7. Enter "Jane" as the username and "password" as the password.
-8. As you have [set up the integration earlier](#configure-the-ios-project-to-use-a-kmp-framework), the iOS app validates input using common code:
+8. As you have [set up the integration earlier](#configure-the-ios-project-to-use-a-kmp-framework), the iOS app validates input using common code and emits a success message in the system console:

    ![Simple login application](xcode-iphone-login.png){width=300}